What are Stress Illnesses, how do I know I have one and how do I overcome them?

 Below are my 42 signs of stress along with the symptoms you may experience which could be stress induced.

-Below is a list of symptoms which can be stress induced:
+Below is a list of stress induced symptoms:

 - Abdominal pain

 - Back, neck or other aches and pains

 - Food intolerances

 - Frequent infections e.g. bladder, thrush, chest, ear